By Marc Lichtenfield, Chief Income Strategist

 Occasionally, we come across a company that boosts its dividend every quarter.
 That’s even better.

-This recommendation pays a robust 4.81% yield.
-And the company has lifted the payout to shareholders every quarter for more than 10 years.
+This recommendation pays a robust 5.6% yield.
+And the company has lifted the payout to shareholders every quarter for almost 10 years.

 You use its service every day.
 And in May of 2022, it landed a sweetheart deal that should ensure revenue and cash flow will continue to grow – and be distributed back to shareholders – for years.